 - How close they are to the camera

 If the subject is a stranger, the viewer could again feel like a voyeur.
-It would also be very easy to make the image feel a little creepy like we’re sneaking up on the person.
+A rear camera angle can easily make an image feel a little creepy like we’re sneaking up on the person.

-If the person looks back to camera it feels like they’re inviting us in (as long as their expression is happy or at least neutral) and we’re on a journey together.
+With a rear camera angle, if the subject looks back to camera it feels like they’re inviting us in (if their expression is happy or at least neutral) and we’re on a journey together.

 For the second point – on how close they are to camera – I’ll explain a little more below with wide angles and close ups.